 Instructors should have clear expectations on Generative AI use in their courses, available to students in their course syllabus.
-We also suggest instructors cover this policy in their courses in the beginning of the semester and consider including specific guidelines for different types of assignments.
+We also suggest instructors cover this policy in their courses at the beginning of the semester and consider including specific guidelines for different types of assignments.

 Check out the following resources: